 - 1. The responsibilities of the Parliamentary Liaison Committee (PLC) will be: - 1.1.
 To maintain an effective and close partnership between Queensland Greens State parliamentary representatives and the party organisation; - 1.2.
 To provide a supportive framework in which MPs can draw on the knowledge and experience of party representatives to inform decision-making that is consistent with the Queensland Greens' charter, principles, code of ethics and policy platform; and the expectations of the party membership; - 1.3.
 To advise on parliamentary strategy; - 1.4.
 To provide advice on any matter to MPs, on request or on the PLC's own initiative; - 1.5.
 To provide a resolution process for disputes between MPs, and between MPs and the Oueensland Greens. - 2.
 The voting members of the PLC will be: - 2.1.
-The Queensland Greens Convenor; - 2.2.
-One delegate from the Queensland Campaign Committee; - 2.3.
-One delegate from the Queensland Policy Committee; - 2.4.
+The PLC Convenor, elected by the Annual General Meeting; - 2.2.
+The Queensland Greens Convenor; - 2.3.
+One delegate from the Queensland Campaign Committee; - 2.4.
+One delegate from the Queensland Policy Committee; - 2.5.
 Three general members elected by the Annual General Meeting. - 3.
 Non-voting members of the PLC will be: - 3.1.
 All members of the Greens who have been elected to the Queensland Parliament; - 3.2.
 One representative from among the Queensland Greens federal MPs; - 3.3.
 One representative from among the Queensland Greens local councillors; - 3.4.
 The State Director; - 3.5.
 A minutes secretary appointed by the PLC; - 3.6.
 Any other members of the Queensland Greens co-opted by the PLC as non-voting members. - 4.
-The Queensland Greens convenor will be the convenor of the PLC. - 5.
+A quorum for a PLC meeting shall consist of a simple majority of the voting members of the PLC. - 5.
 All Queensland Greens State MPs are expected to attend PLC meetings.
 Non-voting members of the PLC can move proposals, but not second proposals, block consensus or vote.
 Only voting members of the PLC are counted toward quorum. - 6.
 The PLC will meet as required but no less than six times per year.
-Minutes of PLC meetings will be made available on the members' website and tabled at each State Council meeting, except where the PLC deems it to be necessary for the meeting or sections of the meeting to be held in camera due to matters for discussion pertaining to legal, employment or politically sensitive matters requiring confidentiality. - 7.
-The PLC Secretary will send a copy of the ratified minutes of each PLC meeting to the State Secretary within 7 days of the minutes being ratified.
+Minutes of PLC meetings will be made available on the members' website and tabled at each State Council meeting, except where the PLC deems it to be necessary for the meeting or sections of the meeting to be held in camera due to matters for discussion pertaining to legal, employment or politically sensitive matters requiring confidentiality.

+- 7. The PLC Secretary will send a copy of the ratified minutes of each PLC meeting to the State Secretary within 7 days of the minutes being ratified. - 8.
 The PLC is accountable to the Queensland Greens State Council and will present a report on its activities to each State Council meeting.